 8. Increases the productivity

 Some coatings contain 10-50% iron powder that acts as additional filler metal.
-This addition increases the metal deposition rate and the traveling speed of the rod.
-As a result, the low productivity rates of the stick welding process improve.
+This addition increases the metal deposition rate and the traveling speed.
+As a result, you have an improvement in stick welding’s poor production rates.

 9. Provides alloying elements to the weld metal

-The coating may also contain various alloying elements to maintain or alter the weldmeatl composition.
+The coating may also contain various alloying elements to maintain or alter the weld metal composition.
 For example, molybdenum, chromium, nickel, and vanadium.

 Stick welding electrode categories by flux composition